chainguard-dev/edu/content/ui/enforce-onboarding-quickstart.md

 chainctl cluster install --group=$GROUP --private --context kind-enforce-demo
 ```

-If you navigate to the **Clusters** in the UI, you should now see your cluster in the cluster list table.
+If you click on the **Clusters** tab in the main navigation menu, you should now see your cluster in the cluster table.

 <screenshot>